at-grandpa/des/README.md

 ## .descr.yml

-Write the default setting of the command in this file.
+Write the default option values of the command in this file.
 It is placed at `~/.desrc.yml` by default.

 ```yaml
 default_param: